All Products

 Task Name

-The name of the task.
+The name of the CDN secondary origin server task.

 Permission Management

-• Role Name: AliyunCDNServerlessDevsRole.
+• Role name: AliyunCDNServerlessDevsRole.

-• Role Description: Serverless Devs Role for CDN Application.
+• Role description: Serverless Devs Role for CDN Application.

-• System Template: AliyunFCFullAccess, AliyunOSSFullAccess.
+• System policy: AliyunFCFullAccess and AliyunOSSFullAccess.

 Type